Social security agreement

 You pay the costs of patient transport yourself.

 You can receive partial reimbursement for the cost of medicines when your doctor prescribes them in accordance with the Australian Pharmaceutical Benefits Scheme.
-In that case, you will pay a co-payment (in 2015) of no more than 37.70 Australian dollars for your medicines.
+In that case, you will pay a co-payment fee for your medicines.

 Present your passport or Medicare card at the hospital´s reception desk.
 In this way, treatment as a public patient on a day or inpatient ward in a public hospital is free.